Biography of Dylan Thomas

 1949: Laugharne again becomes his main home with the boat house in the garden as his Studio.
 Birth of his second son Colm Garan Hart on 24th July.

 1950: First reading tour of the United States between February and June.
-Returns to England on the Queen Elizabeth ocean liner.
+He returns to England on the Queen Elizabeth ocean liner.

-1951: Goes to Iran in January to write a film script for the Anglo-Iranian Oil Company.
+1951: He goes to Iran in January to write a film script for the Anglo-Iranian Oil Company.
 Caitlin writes to him saying their marriage is at an end, although later they reconcile their differences.

 1952: Second tour of the United Sates between January and May.
 “In Country Sleep” is published in America.
 His Father dies on 16th December.